scottellis/mi2c/README.md

 at address 0x10.

-If you want duplicate the test environment you will need to change the default address (0x09) for at least one of the two BlinkMs.
+If you want duplicate the test environment you will need to change the default address of 0x09 for at least one of the two BlinkMs.
 You could use my blinkm project on github for this.

-There is an Arduino pde under the arduino_i2c_slave_pde directory for the Arduino slave code.
-The Arduino uses the analog pin 4 (sda) and pin 5 (scl).
+For the Arduino, there is a pde in the project directory to run the Arduino slave code.
+The Arduino uses the analog pins 4 (sda) and 5 (scl).

 The BlinkM and Arduino are 5V, so you need level conversion from the Overo 1.8V.